 Tailstock fixes on the right-hand side of the lathe bed.
 It gives backing to the workpiece during the machining operation and holds a tool during drilling, tapping, reaming, etc.

 To engage the square threaded screw with the spindle the bush is at the backside of the spindle with similar threads for providing good engagement.
 The front end of the spindle is in taper in cross-section for more suitable fixing of the tool.

 We can clamp the spindle at the desired length with a spindle clamp.
-To attach a tailstock at a specific position, we can use a locking lever.
+To tie a tailstock at a specific position, the use of a locking lever is essential.

 To remove the tool from the tailstock, we can rotate the handwheel to its extreme back position to touch the wheel screw to the backside of the tool to apply pressure.

-A carriage is a combination of the parts to guide, move, support, and control the motion of the cutting tool.
+A carriage is a combination of parts to guide, move, support, and control the motion of the cutting tool.
 It consists of the following parts.

-The saddle is an H shape casting that fits the bed and slides along with the guideways.
+The saddle is an H shape casting that fits the bed and slides along the guideways.
 The Cross slide and tool post is the part of the saddle.

 8. Cross Slide